throwrocks/throwrocks.github.io/fm-invoices/03-java-classes-primer.markdown

 #### What is a class?

-Since FileMaker is not an object-oriented platform, you may be wondering, what is a class?
+As FileMaker developers we don't have to deal with classes.
+We think in terms of entities and their attributes, and we model them using tables and fields.
+So before we start creating our first class, let's go over what are Java classes and how they work.

 The simplest definition of a class is:

 >A class is the blueprint from which individual objects are created.
 >[Source](https://docs.oracle.com/javase/tutorial/java/concepts/class.html)